Irenezs/Notes/1234 Physics Answers.md

 11.1 Q3
 	In $hf=\phi + E_k$, $\phi$ is constant so increasing the frequency will increase the stopping potential.
 11.4 Q2
-	The work function is the energy required to get an electron out of the metal.
+	The work function is the minimum energy required to get an electron out of the metal surface.
 11.5 Q1
 	!
 13.4 Q3